SublimeLinter/SublimeLinter-gotype/README.md

    go get code.google.com/p/go.tools/cmd/gotype
    ```

-1. Ensure that gotype is available via the SublimeLinter3 PATH.
-You may need to add your $GOPATH/bin directory manually via the SublimeLinter preferences.

 ### Linter configuration
-In order for `gotype` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
+In order for `gotype` to be executed by SublimeLinter, you must ensure that its path (`$GOPATH/bin`) is available to SublimeLinter.
 Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.

 Once you have installed and configured `gotype`, you can proceed to install the SublimeLinter-contrib-gotype plugin if it is not yet installed.